brandoncox/custom-docker/README.md

 # custom-docker
-This repo contains a number of custom docker images to fulfill a number of specific use cases Use cases include:
+This repo contains a number of custom docker images to fulfill a set of specific use cases Use cases include:

   * Simple case: user wants a container with a Java compiler